 "How to Use the Socratic Method"

 Part I, The Art of Living: Hospitality to the Stranger Within, explores the relationship between academic talk and artistic doing as a gateway to articulate the first principle of a Socratic philosophy of human development.
 I respond to George Steiner's book Real Presences in order to illuminate an important principle in the art of living the examined life through Steiner's issues with secondary discourse in the academic study of the arts.
 Steiner's idea that academics talk about their own theoretical abstractions and each other far too much, and incorporate far too little direct experience of art, is examined through the perspective of artistic experience rather than academic analysis.
 This is a different path from the typical academic commentator on Steiner's book in that I construct a critical reading of Real Presences through the practice of the 'participatory philology of ideas'.
 This is primarily done through my experience of living out two artistic experiments, which are my interpretive performance of a Rachmaninoff composition and a four year experiment with a Beethoven piano sonata.
 The effect of this artistic look into the relationship between academic talk and artistic doing results in a reassessment of Steiner's view of meaning in language, the arts and all human creativity.
-My thinking on Steiner's principle of emphasising a hospitable openess to the real presence of art as a path to deepening the quality of our experience of art leads to the articulation of the fundamental first principle that stands at the foundation of all uses of the Socratic method and of all expressions of living an examined life.
+My thinking on Steiner's principle of emphasizing a hospitable openness to the real presence of art as a path to deepening the quality of our experience of art leads to the articulation of the fundamental first principle that stands at the foundation of all uses of the Socratic method and of all expressions of living an examined life.
 The fundamental first principle, which is "Hospitality to The Stranger Within", highlights the importance of opening ourselves up to our own inner diversity in order to gain self knowledge.
+The living activation of this principle is the foundation of all possible "real presence".

 Part II, Socratic Talk: Hospitality to the Stranger in Dialogue, builds off the concepts of Part I in an explanation of what the Socratic method and Socratic perspective of education have to offer as a philosophy of human interaction.
 The Socratic method of conversation is compared to the habits of talk in the U.S media.
-This comparison demonstrates that the structure of secondary and tertiary talk that in the academic study of the arts, which troubles Steiner, also has a negative effect on the quality and value of public communication in the United States.
-The Socratic method is presented as a dialogical gateway to Steiner's concept of the republic of the primary, where hospitality and personal participation in the creation of knowledge make up the performance art of living an examined life.
+This comparison demonstrates that the structure of secondary and tertiary talk in the academic study of the arts, which troubles Steiner, also has a negative effect on the quality and value of public communication in the United States.
+The Socratic method and philosophy of conversation is presented as a dialogical gateway to Steiner's concept of the republic of the primary, where hospitality and personal participation in the creation of knowledge make up the performance art of living an examined life.
 The human character developing qualities of the Socratic method of conversation will be articulated in regard to their ability to increase the intelligence and usefulness of conversations devoted to seeking knowledge and understanding.
 The Socratic method is also shown to make a fundamental contribution to the character development of a human being in the practice of peacemaking.
+The principle of hospitality for the stranger (within and in dialogue) will be established, as the essay proceeds, as the most important fundamental of education.

 Part III, The Fundamentals of the Human Condition, will integrate the art theme from part one into an exploration of what is most fundamental to the human condition.
 Structures of repetition and variation will be explored in terms of their extraordinary fundamentality to the human condition and their relationship to increasing complexity and meaning.
 This exploration will involve expressing the human condition in terms of a process of being in time rather than attempting to define an object.
 The structure of the human condition is explored in its relationship to the theme of repetition, variation, complexity and meaning through such topics as Leonard Bernstein's concept of musical semantics, the permutation complexity of music, and Steiner's definition of literature.

-Steiner's definition of literature as "the maximization of semantic incommensurability in respect of the formal means of expression" is explored through the framework of repetition and variation to articulate an essential structure of the artistic in the art of living.
-The essence of this structure is the attainment of self knowledge through our will to create new variations.
+Steiner's definition of literature as "the maximization of semantic incommensurability in respect of the formal means of expression" is explored through the framework of repetition and variation to articulate an essential structure of the artistic in the art of living as the reader is led through an exercise of interpreting a poem written by Max.
+The essence of the structure of the artistic is shown to be realized in the process of gaining self knowledge through our will to create new variations.
 The implications of this structure will be summarized along with the principles of Parts I and II to serve as an introduction to Part IV.

 Part IV: Groundwork of The Physics of Metaethics: